FelipeMFlores/compiler/README.md

 # compiler
-compiler class project, the objective of the project is to make a compiler
+compiler class project, the objective of the project is to make a compiler.
+Felipe Flores, João Pedro Moreira